-POLICY F H2 Housing development will not be allowed on land that is steep and unstable, vulnerable to erosion, slippage, subsidence, flooding or other natural hazards or which will involve costly extra ordinary precautions to safeguard.
-POLICY F H3 In areas of steep slopes or unstable geology, density for single family/duplex developments may be varied by the planning authorities and shall be in accordance with the hillside development guidelines which may be revised.
-POLICY F H4 For single family/ duplex developments, density shall not exceed 125 habitable rooms per hectare (50 habitable rooms per acre) on a minimum lot size of 0.2 hectare (1⁄2 acre), and may, in relation to the physical conditions existing in the area, be varied by the planning authority.
+• POLICY F H2 steep and unsta able, vulnerable ling or other natu allowed on land that is to erosion, slippage, ral hazards or which will cautions to safeguard.
+POLICY F H3 single family/dup planning authori plex developmenties and shall be ble geology, density for ts may be varied by the in accordance with the which may be revised.
+POLICY F H4 oments, density shall not ctare (50 habitable rooms area, be varied by the planning authority.